Antonio Corbisiero

-Antonio Giovanni Vincenzo Corbisiero (born 17 November 1984) is an English football manager and former footballer who was most recently manager of Cymru Premier club Aberystwyth Town.
+Antonio Giovanni Vincenzo Corbisiero (born 17 November 1984) is an English football manager and former footballer.
+His last was job was as manager of Cymru Premier club Aberystwyth Town.

 He previously played professionally for Swansea City and semi-professionally for Newport County, Aberystwyth Town, Llanelli and Penrhyncoch.

 Career

 Born in Exmouth, Devon, Corbisiero, a right-footed midfielder of Irish-Italian parentage, began his career as a trainee with Swansea City, turning professional in August 2002. his league debut came on 30 August 2003 when he was a second-half substitute for Andy Robinson in Swansea's 4–1 win at home to Mansfield Town.
 He played four more times that season, starting just one game, a 3–2 defeat at home to Hull City, although Corbisiero was replaced by Leyton Maxwell at half-time.

 He was an awarded a new one-year contract in June 2004, but failed to appear in the Swansea first team the following season and had two loan spells with Newport County (in December 2004 and April 2005) before being released in May 2005 by Swansea manager Kenny Jackett.
 He joined subsequently joined Newport County in August 2005, but was released in September 2005 and joined Llanelli the following month.

 In January 2013, Llanelli entered financial difficulties and Corbisiero was allowed to join Aberystwyth Town.
 Corbisiero signed a contract until July 2014.
 During the summer of 2013, Aberystwyth Town appointed Corbisiero as 'First Team Coach' in addition to his academy coaching duties.

 Corbisiero joined Cymru Alliance side Penrhyncoch in 2016.

 Corbisiero retired from playing in 2020.